 - if you are taking sirolimus (Rapamune), take it 4 hours after you take cyclosporine or cyclosporine (modified).

-- tell your doctor if you have or have ever had any of the conditions mentioned in the IMPORTANT WARNING section or any of the following: low cholesterol, low levels of magnesium in your blood, any condition that makes it difficult for your body to absorb nutrients, or liver disease.
+- tell your doctor if you have or have ever had any of the conditions mentioned in the IMPORTANT WARNING section or any of the following: low cholesterol, low levels of magnesium in your blood, high levels of potassium or uric acid in your blood, any condition that makes it difficult for your body to absorb nutrients, or liver disease.

 - tell your doctor if you are pregnant or plan to become pregnant.
 If you become pregnant while taking either type of cyclosporine, call your doctor.
 Both types of cyclosporine may increase the risk that your baby will be born too early.